ICICLE-ai/ScienceAgentInterface/README.md

 # ScienceAgent Interface

-ScienceAgent Interface provides a web interface for conducting data-driven scientific analyses with Python using language agents.
-The interface connects to a Python backend which allows users to execute generated Python programs and retrieve results.
+ScienceAgent Interface provides a web interface for conducting data-driven scientific tasks using [ScienceAgent](https://github.com/ICICLE-ai/ScienceAgent).
+The interface connects to a Python backend which allows users to execute generated programs in an isolated Docker environment and view the results.

 ICICLE tag: Software